EU initiatives against illegal maritime activities in the Gulf of Guinea: The Gulf of Guinea Action Plan 2015-2020

 The Gulf of Guinea Action Plan 2015-2020 is a 37-page document that outlines the European Union's effort to support the coastal states of Africa to fight piracy, maritime crime and organized crime.
-This plan is focusing on regional dynamics and to create a common understanding that maritime crime affects the long-term economic development of the countries, and to strengthen the intra-regional cooperation and improve collaboration between the EU and its Member States, as well as international partners, in order to promote long-term security and stability through capacity building, job creations and a range of strategic initiatives in these areas.
+This plan is focusing on regional dynamics and to create a common understanding that maritime crime affects the long-term economic development of the countries, and to strengthen the intra-regional cooperation and improve collaboration between the EU and its Member States, as well as international partners, in order to promote long-term security and stability through capacity building, job creation and a range of strategic initiatives in these areas.
 Of 2018 the EU achieved some of its first goals by strengthening governance structures, increasing mutual understanding of the scale of the threat, investment of the private sector and collaboration with the coastal communities.
 However, there are still under-reporting of attacks, and maritime security are still unevenly addressed among the coastal states in the Gulf of Guinea, and the link between transnational crime and maritime security, and job creation and economic growth is still not recognized enough.